hitokiri-mata/katacoda-courses/kubernetes-fundamentals/volumes/step3-configmaps-secrets.md

 `kubectl exec world-population -ti -- cat /etc/config/api.txt && echo`{{execute}}

-The key reason to mount contextual data to files in a container is to allow oyu to update the context over time.
+The key reason to mount contextual data to files in a container is to allow you to update the context over time.
 The world population API we provided was for 2018.
 Each year a new API appears, so a new URL is available for 2019.
 Use the patch command to update the ConfigMap data to hold the 2019 URL.

 ```bash
 kubectl patch configmap/population \